TaherAlabbr/NYC-Taxi-Trip-Duration-Prediction/README.md

-Here’s a matching, professional `README.md` file for your **NYC Taxi Trip Duration Prediction** project—styled just like your fraud detection one:

----

 # 🚖 NYC Taxi Trip Duration Prediction: A Feature Engineering-Centric Approach

 This project predicts the duration of taxi trips in New York City using supervised machine learning, with a **strong emphasis on feature engineering**.
 A single, interpretable model—**Ridge Regression (α = 1)**—is used throughout to highlight the impact of each transformation and engineered feature.